|About UBS||UBS Themes||UBSi||News||Give Us Feedback|

 Supplier contract pricing and performance are normally based on the University’s overall anticipated needs during the contract period.
 In order to ensure the University community of “best value-lowest total cost” of goods and services, and to fulfill the University’s obligation to consolidate all of its requirements with authorized contract suppliers, all University departments are encouraged to order required goods and services from those suppliers who are authorized as University-wide preferred contract suppliers.

-All contracts and agreements must be presented to Purchasing prior to the issuance of a University purchase order, for review of the terms and conditions by the authorizing Purchasing buyer.
-When the contract has been deemed acceptable to both parties, the buyer will ensure that the purchase order and other contractual documents are executed appropriately, according to the approved University signature authority requirements.
+All contracts and agreements must be presented to Purchasing prior to the issuance of a University PO, for review of the terms and conditions by Purchasing.
+When the contract has been deemed acceptable to both parties, Purchasing will ensure that the PO and other contractual documents are executed appropriately, according to the approved University signature authority requirements.

 Loaner and/or Demonstration Equipment

 Suppliers may provide demonstrator or loaner equipment for the purpose of evaluation and/or examination by a University department.
-This is done entirely at the option of the supplier, with no commitment by Lehigh University.
-A “no-charge” Lehigh University purchase order must be issued, prior to the supplier providing the equipment.
+This is done entirely at the option of the supplier, with no commitment by Lehigh.
+A “no-charge” Lehigh PO must be issued, prior to the supplier providing the equipment.

 Shipping and Freight Terms